 Unitholders of Alaris do not hold a share of a body corporate.
 As holders of Trust Units, Unitholders do not have statutory rights normally associated with ownership of shares of a corporation, including, for example, the right to bring "derivative" actions.
 The rights of Unitholders are based primarily on the Declaration of Trust, a copy of which is available under the Trust's profile at www.sedarplus.ca.
-There is no statute governing the affairs of the Trust equivalent to the Canada Business Corporation Act which sets out the rights and entitlements of shareholders of corporations in various circumstances.
+No statute governs the affairs of the Trust equivalent to the Canada Business Corporation Act which sets out the rights and entitlements of shareholders of corporations in various circumstances.